International Council of Design: Iridescent

 Iridescent: Icograda Journal of Design Research, was the second iteration of the Council's design research journal.
 Coined the "prism on design research" the publication aimed to break boundaries and was.
-Considered a new a global take on the future of design with the aim of "breaking boundaries", Iridescent was born out of the Council's strategic aim to develop communication design education by merging the interdisciplinary facets of theory, practice and research.
 Initiated by Russell Kennedy (Icograda President 2009–2011), Edited by Omar Vulpinari (Icograda Vice President 2009-2011) and printed by Fabrica, this beautiful limited edition work includes papers by Elizabeth Tunstall, Lawrence Zeegan, Zhao Jian, and many more.

 The journal existed in paper and digital form, running from 2009 to 2011.
 The entire back-catalogue is available on the website of the Council.

 Communication Design

-In 2016, the third iteration of the journal, Communication Design, Interdisciplinary and Graphic Design Research was launched, a significant evolution that builds upon a dynamic publishing history in the Council.
-The initiative was led by Editor-in-chief Teal Triggs of the Royal College of Art and supported by an accomplished editorial team, including leading authors on design.
-Triggs aimed to revisit what we mean by the term 'communication design', and to take into consideration the nature of design as an ever-expanding and -becoming practice, noting that the future of design is broadening from the design of the visual to also include the design of sound, haptics, experiences and services.
-And as a result, she says "it might be argued that the term 'communication design' better describes and supports a range of new kinds of practices, processes, and methods."
+In 2016, the third iteration of the journal, Communication Design, Interdisciplinary and Graphic Design Research was launched,.
+The initiative was led by Editor-in-chief Teal Triggs of the Royal College of Art and supported by an editorial team, including authors on design.
 The journal was published by Routledge/Taylor & Francis until 2019.

 International Design Day

 The concept was developed in 1995 by Kim Paulsen (Vice President 1993–1995) to commemorate the foundation of the Council on 27 April 1963.
 The day initially known as "World Graphics Day" became "World Communication Design Day" in 2012, "World Design Day" in 2015, and "International Design Day" in 2020.

-The goal of International Design Day is to challenge designers to reflect deeply on the well-being of people within their local environments, and to find innovative solutions to local needs by using design as a vehicle to honour diversity, transcend borders, and improve quality of life.
-Held annually on 27 April, participants worldwide are invited to gather, innovate, and live out a moment of design by organizing public events and initiatives.